Our16bitwars/Hi/README.md

 She/they/he

 Birthday is 07/02!!

-i can be harsh and cold at first but i'm usually nice
+i can be harsh and cold at first but i'm usually nice <- except to people i find annoying/annoy me.
+I'll be way more cold/rude.

 I'm transmasc btw wow